IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications should allow basic implementation with static on-disk files, often called "level 0", when possible.
 They should not require costly or complicated libraries or tooling to get started, nor computationally expensive runtime processing.
 A useful implementation should require only a way of hosting files that are accessible via a web server.

-This decision was made to support simple and quick implementations as a way to encourage adoption.
+The intent of adopting this principle is to support simple and quick implementations as a way to encourage adoption.

 ### 2.4.
 Avoid Dependency on Specific Technologies